-MassDEP Stormwater Handbook, 1996

-Maintenance

-Sediments and associated pollutants are removed only when sediment forebays are actually cleaned out, so regular maintenance is essential.
+Sediments and associated pollutants are removed only when sediment forebays are cleaned out, so regular maintenance is essential.
 Frequently removing accumulated sediments will make it less likely that sediments will be resuspended.
 At a minimum, inspect sediment forebays monthly and clean them out at least four times per year.
-Stabilize the floor and sidewalls of the sediment forebay before making it operational, otherwise the practice will discharge excess amounts of suspended
+Stabilize the floor and sidewalls of the sediment forebay before making it operational, otherwise the practice will discharge excess amounts of suspended sediments.

-sediments.
-When mowing grasses, keep the grass height no greater than 6 inches.
+When mowing grasses, keep the grass height no greater than 6-inches.
 Set mower blades no lower than 3 to 4 inches.
 Check for signs of rilling and gullying and repair as needed.
 After removing the sediment, replace any vegetation damaged during the clean-out by either reseeding or re-sodding.
 When reseeding, incorporate practices such as hydroseeding with a tackifier, blanket, or similar practice to ensure that no scour occurs in the forebay, while the seeds germinate and develop roots.